Alexa & Arduino IoT Cloud Integration

 Introduction

-You can also find all variables that can be synchronized between Arduino Cloud and Alexa in the IoT Cloud Variables guide.
+You can also find all variables that can be synchronized between Arduino Cloud and Alexa in the Cloud Variables guide.

 Goals